cichien/liff-workshop-demo/README.md

 # LIFF v2 workshop demo

-This is a demo fo LIFF workshop
+This is a sample for LIFF workshop

 ## Deploy